 You should never pick a fish with a flowy tail, like a goldfish, since it can trigger an aggressive response.
 Even their own reflections can cause bettas to flare up.
 The fewer triggers, the better—which is why so many choose to house solitary betta fish.

-How to Know Your Betta is Happy
+The 3 Signs Your Betta is Happy

 Now, there’s no sound science that lends direct explanation to what bettas can feel.
 However, we can get some pretty good ideas based on the way they behave in their enclosure.